luloxi/TicTacToe/README.md

 - Board (pending development by BuidlGuidl members)
 - Game idea by [freeCodeCamp Frontend Web Development Tutorial](https://www.youtube.com/watch?v=MsnQ5uepIaE)

-## How can I contribute?
+## How can I contribute to this build?

-### Requirements

-- 🐣 Make sure you know the ETH Tech Stack and understand [how to make a dApp using Scaffold-ETH 2](https://lulox.notion.site/Newbie-s-Lounge-68ea7c4c5f1a4ec29786be6a76516878).

-### How to contribute:

 - 👷‍♀️ To view current development tasks, [join this Trello board](https://trello.com/invite/b/s0vot1BA/ATTI366c508087a404ccf9343def4d76d1ce6F7899AA/newbies-lounge) and check the list "TicTacToe".
 - 🧰 To chat with other buidlers about this project, [join our Telegram group](https://t.me/+FwCZPG51UhwzOTZh)
 - 🛠️ To submit a PR (Pull Request), [fork and pull](https://github.com/susam/gitpr) a request to this repo.
+- 🐣 Make sure you know the ETH Tech Stack and understand [how to make a dApp using Scaffold-ETH 2](https://lulox.notion.site/Newbie-s-Lounge-68ea7c4c5f1a4ec29786be6a76516878).

 ## Quickstart